Feels (song): Critical reception

 Andy Cush of Spin called the song "a little flimsy" while also noting that "the groove is unimpeachable" and that "It has a skillful melange of sounds from the mid-70s apex of analog recording, the era of disco and yacht rock: a warm and rounded bassline, some Nile Rodgers-style guitar, a slick descending line on Fender Rhodes."
 Rolling Stone's Elia Leight said that the song is "a simple, lighthearted loop, which combines punctual ska guitar, a playful keyboard line and charming squeaks that recall a cartoon character's slip on a banana peel."
 Brent Faulkner from The Musical Hype said the song is undercooked, leaving more to be desired, adding that it's "the type of record that is pleasing more because of the sound than the lyricism."
+Erin Van Der Meer from Grazia said the song was so "right this minute" that it "almost feels forced."

+Krystal Rodriguez of Vice reported that the song was "primed for summertime play" and "yet another contender for song of the summer."
+Rodriguez further said that the song had a "laidback beat" perfect for pool parties and sitting beneath the sun.
+Saeed Saeed of The National said that "Feels" was the highlight of the album, further stating that it had Pharrell Williams' strongest vocal performance since "Blurred Lines".

-Chart performance
+Commercial performance

 In the US, "Feels" debuted at number 50 on the Billboard Hot 100 and reached a peak of 20, making it Harris' eighth top 20 hit, as well as Perry's eighteenth.
 It spent eighteen weeks on the Billboard Hot 100.
-In Canada, the song peaked at number five, giving Perry her eighteenth top ten in the country.
-In the UK, "Feels" topped the Official Singles Chart, making it Harris' eighth, Williams' fourth, Perry's fifth, and Sean's first number one in the chart.
+"Feels" peaked at number five on the Canadian charts, giving Perry her eighteenth top ten in the country.
+In Harris' native United Kingdom, "Feels" topped the UK Singles Chart, making it Harris' eighth, Williams' fourth, Perry's fifth, and Sean's first chart-topping single on the chart.
+Across the world, and especially in Europe, the song met a widespread acclaim, reaching the summit in Wallonia, Croatia, Iceland and Israel.
+It also reached the top ten in Finland, Czech Republic, Austria, The Netherlands, Slovenia and France, among others, top twenty in Sweden, Italy, Colombia and Guatemala, top thirty in Spain and Philippines and top forty in Japan.

 Music videos

 The song's accompanying music video was uploaded to Harris' Vevo channel on YouTube on 26 June 2017.
 The clip was directed by Emil Nava.
-In the video, Harris, Williams, Perry and Big Sean lounge around on a desert island.

-A second video, also directed by Nava, followed two months later, featuring all four artists as a band playing the track in front of a live audience and receiving applause for their performance.
+In the video, Harris, Williams, Perry and Big Sean lounge around on a desert island in tropical-themed attire.
+Perry is seen frolicking in the grass, Williams in a boat, and Big Sean in the beachside.
+A second video, also directed by Nava, followed two months later.
+It features all four artists as a band playing the track in front of a live audience and receiving applause for their performance.